scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 - *Absence of global  kill switches*.
 Authentication relies on local trust roots, limiting the scope of authorities and offering local sovereign.
 Monopolistic trust root architectures such as DNSSEC and RPKI/BGPsec enable entities in possession of private keys to shut down portions of the namespace controlled by those keys.
-The introduction of these kill switches into DNS and BGP has created skepticism and concern over the potential outages that could arise should private keys be misused or fall into the wrong hands [441].
+The introduction of these kill switches into DNS and BGP has created skepticism and concern over the potential outages that could arise should private keys be misused or fall into the wrong hands {{ROTHENBERGER2017}}.
 In addition, during periods of global tensions, there are often calls to use some of today’s Internet kill switches to potentially shut down connectivity in portions of the Internet.
 IN SCION, the fact that each ISD can manage its own roots of trust independently, prevents such external kill switches.
-TODO: add citation 441

 - *Resilience to compromised entities and keys.* Compromised or malicious trust roots outside an ISD cannot affect operations that stay within that ISD.
 Moreover, each ISD can be configured to withstand the compromise of any single voting key.